VIvA404/VIvA404/README.md

 - 👋 Hi, I’m @VIvA404
 - 👀 I’m interested in programming python and maching learning
 - 🌱 I’m currently learning blender
-- 💞️ I’m looking to collaborate on IT-company or mini_projects
+- 💞️ I’m looking to collaborate on IT-company or on mini projects
 - 📫 How to reach me { 'telegram':@Imakegovnokod}

 <!---